MayukhmalaJana/NSCT-DCT-based-Fourier-Analysis-for-Fusion-of-Multimodal-Images/README.md

 This is the implementation for [NSCT-DCT based Fourier Analysis for Fusion of Multimodal Images](https://ieeexplore.ieee.org/document/9667618)

-_This paper was awarded the best paper award of the session in 2021 IEEE 8th UPCON_
+_This paper was presented in 2021 IEEE 8th UPCON_

 # Abstract